-This medication is also one that is quite versatile, helping to avoid nausea, ease problems with stress and anxiety, and can even be used to calm animals down prior to surgery or other event.
+This medication is also one that is quite versatile, helping to avoid nausea, ease problems with stress and anxiety, and can even be used to calm animals down for minor surgical procedures or other events.
 It's also known to have an effect on the dopamine levels in your pet's body.

-If you're new to these kinds of medications, then make sure your vet guides you through the process, so that you can learn how to sedate your dog effectively and safely.
+If you're new to these kinds of medications, then make sure a licensed veterinarian guides you through the process, so that you can learn how to sedate your dog effectively and safely.